 A big attraction is Daytona International Speedway, NASCAR headquarters, with events year around.
 When races aren’t running, visitors line up for the NASCAR Experience, where they pay big bucks to drive the track.

 Daytona is a popular Spring Break destination for college kids, not to mention bikers on Bike Week and NASCAR fans for the Daytona 500.

-Getting There From Orlando: Take Interstate 4 North all the way to the end in Daytona Beach.
+Getting to the beach from Orlando: Take Interstate 4 North all the way to the end in Daytona Beach.